scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - New section: configuration
 - New section: Path Discovery Time and Scalability
 - New section: Effects of Clock Inaccuracy
-- New appendix: Control Service gRPC API
+- New appendix: Control Service RPC API

 Minor changes: